nbusseneau/hephaistos/README.md

 - Download [hephaistos-linux.zip](https://github.com/nbusseneau/hephaistos/releases/latest/download/hephaistos-linux.zip).
 - Extract the archive.
 You should get an `hephaistos` executable.
-- Move `hephaistos` to Hades main directory.
-Hephaistos must be sitting right next to the default directories (Steam):
+- Move `hephaistos` to the `Hades` directory.
+It must be placed right next to the default Hades files:
   ```
   Hades/
   ├── Content/